itskingori/annotator_store-gem/README.md

 Annotator Store
 ===============

-Rails engine to implement a store for annotations created by [AnnotatorJS][annotatorjs].
-It's available as a Ruby gem that you can add to your Rails app.
+Rails engine to implement a backend store for [Annotator][annotator].

-The dummy Rails app is located in `spec/dummy`.

 Dependecies & Versions
 ----------------------